AbsoluteVirtue/ecco_21/README.md

 ## References

-1. C. I. Petersen, P. Baepler, A. J. Beitz, and J. Walker, “**The Tyranny of Content: “Content Coverage” as a Barrier to Evidence-Based Teaching Approaches and Ways to Overcome It**”, *CBE life sciences education, 2020*
+[^Petersen]: C. I. Petersen, P. Baepler, A. J. Beitz, and J. Walker, “**The Tyranny of Content: “Content Coverage” as a Barrier to Evidence-Based Teaching Approaches and Ways to Overcome It**”, *CBE life sciences education, 2020*
 2. M. Olsson, and P. Mozelius, “**Learning to Program by Playing Learning Games**”, *European Conference on Games Based Learning, 2017*
 3. R. Mayer, and L. Fiorella, “**Principles for reducing extraneous processing in multimedia learning: Coherence, signaling, redundancy, spatial contiguity, and temporal contiguity principles**”, *Cambridge Handbook of Multimedia Learning, pp.279-315, 2014*
 4. **Developer Survey 2019: Open Source Runtime Pains**, *ActiveState, 2019*